-You can use your student network storage area to store lessons, if you limit the total file sizes.
+You can use your student network 8-gig storage area to store lessons.
 You can also use your own storage device; USB drives, portable hard drives, network storage sites, or CD/DVD disks all work.
 You can even email lesson files to yourself if the files will are not too large for your email system.

 They are a chip of flash memory in a little case with a USB plug on the end.
-They're called Flash Drives, USB Drives, Thumb Drives, etc. They have no moving parts (unlike the similar units called MicroDrives) and are quite dependable.
+They're called Flash Drives, USB Drives, Thumb Drives, etc. They have no moving parts and are quite dependable.
 When plugged in they look and act like a hard drive.
 It is recommended you copy your projects onto the computer and do your work off that file.
 When you are done, copy the work back to the USB drive.

 Be sure to use the appropriate unmounting, ejecting or other disconnect procedure for the computer you are using before unplugging them.
 Data may be lost if you don't.